AWDaM/Maid-in-Abyss/README.md

 -Dash with X (now can be canelled, yay :D)

 -ZA WARUDO(Time Stopping) with Z. The player stops time during a certain amount of time.
-This ability has a 10 second cooldown.
+This ability is available every 10 seconds.

 -Pause menu wit ESC